Nonprofit Salaries and Nonprofit Salary Negotiation Advice – The Overall Approach

 (4) It is OK to ask what the salary range is.
 You may need to politely ask in order to know if your specific salary needs are realistic.
 Never ask this question until they bring up the topic of what salary you are seeking.
 Asking this too early is a big turn off for a prospective employer that may not yet know if they are interested in you.

 (5) After you give the number explain why you need it, but just briefly.
 Here is an example of a good way to describe your salary needs: “In my last position I made $44,000 plus benefits as the Office Coordinator.
-Because I will now working as an Executive Assistant, I am hoping to gain a base salary of $52,000 to $57,000 to meet living expenses.
+Because I will now be working as an Executive Assistant, I am hoping to gain a base salary of $52,000 to $57,000 to meet living expenses.
 Of course, I am also flexible and open to negotiations depending upon the exact offered position.”
-This example also works very well for higher level positions.
-First establish your value by telling them how much you made in the past, and then professionally tell them what your expectations are.
+This example also works very well for higher-level positions.
+First, establish your value by telling them how much you made in the past, and then professionally tell them what your expectations are.
 Make sure the salary you suggest is not too far out of their goal salary span.

 (6) The final guideline to remember in the art of nonprofit Salary Negotiation is to never ask for too much.
 I have seen this happen many times, and it can backfire.
 Once you ask for too much, there is no way to later accept 20% less.
-In the view of the organization and hiring decision maker – the jobseeker will really only be content with the salary they suggest the first time around.
+In the view of the organization and hiring decision-maker – the jobseeker will really only be content with the salary they suggest the first time around.
 If you later say that you would take much less, it will cause them to suspect that if they hired you at the lower salary you would not be content in your position, and would eventually end up leaving.
 So, do your research, suggest a number that is realistic, and be flexible.
 In the end, if they make you an offer, most of the time it will be made within five percent of the lowest number that you suggest.
-The bottom line is to not be greedy, because it’s a sure fire path to not receiving that job offer at all.
+The bottom line is to not be greedy because it’s a sure-fire path to not receiving that job offer at all.